typesafehub/sbt-conductr/README.md

 [![Build Status](https://api.travis-ci.org/sbt/sbt-conductr.png?branch=master)](https://travis-ci.org/sbt/sbt-conductr)

-sbt-conductr is an sbt plugin provides commands that communicate with ConductR from within an sbt session.
+sbt-conductr is a sbt plugin that provides commands to communicate with ConductR within a sbt session.
 It can also be used in conjunction with [sbt-bundle](https://github.com/sbt/sbt-bundle#conductr-bundle-plugin) to deploy your application or service to ConductR without leaving the comforts of sbt.

+## Prerequisite

+sbt-conductr uses the [conductr-cli](https://github.com/typesafehub/conductr-cli) to communicate with ConductR.
+Follow the instructions on [http://conductr.lightbend.com/docs/1.1.x/CLI](http://conductr.lightbend.com/docs/1.1.x/CLI) to install the CLI.

 ## Usage